Chances are—even if you’ve never owned a fish before—you know what an angelfish looks like?

 In the wild, they will eat smaller fish, shrimp, and prawn.
 They will also consume algae and plant matter.

-What You Can Feed Angelfish in an Aquarium
+What You Can Feed Them in Your Aquarium?

 Variety is an important component of their diet.
 You’ll also want to make sure they’re receiving plenty of protein.